pulumi/docs/content/tutorials/importing-infrastructure/index.md

 ### Import using code

 The third method to import existing cloud resources into a Pulumi project is by defining the resource code yourself and configuring the [`import` resource option](/docs/iac/concepts/options/import/) in the resource's definition.
-This approach may be better suited for scenarios that require importing multiple resources of the same type across multiple stacks and/or deployment environments.
+This approach may be better suited for scenarios that require importing multiple resources of the same type across multiple stacks and/or deployment environments as part of an automation workflow.

 To demonstrate, you will start by creating a simple IAM role in the AWS Console.
 For the purposes of this tutorial, you can follow the steps in AWS's [Creating an execution role in the IAM console guide](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html#permissions-executionrole-console) to create your IAM role resource.
 When doing so, select the **AWSLambdaDynamoDBExecutionRole** managed policy on the **Add permissions** page and enter **pulumi-tutorial-iam-role** for the role name.